A characterization of $g_2$-minimal normal 3-pseudomanifolds with at most four singularities: Normal -pseudomanifolds with three or four singularities

+\begin{remark} {\rm The proof of Theorem \ref{main theorem} depends on Lemmas \ref{mstrip1} and \ref{mstrip}, which give the existence of a non-cut edge $xy$ in $\lk (v, \D)\setminus \{\sigma \in \lk (v, \D) : t \leq \sigma\}$, where $v$ is a singular vertex and $x, y$ are non-singular vertices in $\Delta$.
+If $\Delta$ has more than four singular vertices, then such a non-cut edge may not exist.
+Therefore, if $\Delta$ has more than four singular vertices, then such a characterization for $\Delta$ may not be possible.
+In fact, we have an example of a $g_2$-minimal normal 3-pseudomanifold $\Delta$ with five singular vertices, among which one has $\mathbb{T}^2$-singularity and the remaining four have $\mathbb{RP}^2$-singularities (see \cite{Akhmejanov}), where $\Delta$ cannot be obtained from a normal 3-pseudomanifold $\Delta'$ by an edge folding. } \end{remark}

-{\bf Acknowledgement:} The first author is supported by DST INSPIRE Faculty Research Grant (DST/INSPIRE/04/2017/002471).
+{\bf Acknowledgement:} The authors would like to thank the anonymous referees for their many useful comments and suggestions.
+The first author is supported by the Science and Engineering Research Board (CRG/2021/000859).
 The second author is supported by CSIR (India).
-The third author is supported by Prime Minister's Research Fellows (PMRF) Scheme.
+The third author is supported by the Prime Minister's Research Fellows (PMRF) Scheme.